Dynasty Warriors 6: Expansions

 This version of the game was also released to the PlayStation Portable on September 17, 2009.
 Likely to coincide with the inclusion of Meng Huo in the Empires expansion, he was additionally added as a Free Mode character in this game.

+Dynasty Warriors 6: Empires

-Dynasty Warriors 6: EmpiresDynasty Warriors 6: Empires was released May 11, 2009 in Japan, June 23, 2009 for North America and June 26 in Europe for PlayStation 3 and Xbox 360.
+Dynasty Warriors 6: Empires was released May 11, 2009 in Japan, June 23, 2009 for North America and June 26 in Europe for PlayStation 3 and Xbox 360.
 Like all other Empires expansions, the basic premise of the game is to become a leader whose goal is to conquer and maintain all regions of China.
 However, the player can additionally become a Vagrant (unaligned wanderer) or a vassal serving a lord, in addition to becoming a ruler.
 The player can step down from any force at any time, betraying their liege, or defecting to another force.
 The player can also make oaths of friendship with fellow officers and marry other characters.